Scott-Kenning/CEC-2025/README.md

 3. Once the ```CEC_test/``` folder is populated with test images, run the test_script.py file: ```python test_script.py```.
 4. A CSV file named ```CEC_output.csv``` should now exist in the top-level repository with output results for each image.

+## Running the website
+- In the root folder, run `python -m uvicorn main:app --reload`
+- In a separate terminal in the website folder, run `npm install && npm run dev`